Is Comfrey Safe to Eat?

 • drinking comfrey tea (species not recorded) – a boy with Crohn’s disease (1987) who regularly drank comfrey tea and a woman (1989) who drank 10 cups of comfrey tea daily for 4 years

-• eating comfrey (species not recorded) – one single case of a man (1990) who ate 4-5 cooked comfrey leaves a day for 2 weeks where comfrey may have contributed to his death by liver failure.
+• eating comfrey (species not recorded) – one single case of a man (1990) who ate 4-5 cooked comfrey leaves a day for 2 weeks where comfrey may have contributed to his death by liver failure (he also had some other very bizarre dietary habits).

-These case studies do support that underlying illness, poor nutrition and the concurrent use of hepatotoxic drugs, increase the likelihood that veno-occlusive (liver) disease may develop when using PA-containing drugs or eating PA-containing plants (Rode, 2002).
+These few case studies do support that underlying illness, poor nutrition and the concurrent use of hepatotoxic drugs, increase the likelihood that veno-occlusive (liver) disease may develop when using PA-containing drugs or eating PA-containing plants (Rode, 2002).
+In particular, they point out that you should avoid taking comfrey in excess – the feature that unites this handful of reports.

 To put this in perspective, according to the Office for National Statistics, between 1993 and 2011 around 23,630 people have died in the UK from drug-related poisoning not including drug misuse!
 (The total deaths if you include drug misuse being 52,732.)
 Where the cause of death is mentioned on the death certificate, this includes: